 The Joint Test Action Group, or JTAG, is the name given for the IEEE 1149.1 Standard Test Access Port and Boundary-Scan Architecture.
-This architecture has been used in most computer processors since Intel released the first processor with JTAG, the 80486.
+This architecture is used in most computer processors since Intel released the first processor with JTAG, the 80486.

 A JTAG interface can be added to a chip.
-This interface/port can be used to connect a probe to the chip, allowing for a developer to manipulate the chip and its connections to other chips.
+This interface/port can connect a probe to the chip, allowing for a developer to manipulate the chip and its connections to other chips.
 Developers can also use this interface to copy firmware to non-volatile memory within an electronic device.